“Know When to Fold ‘Em”

 The title refers to the type of person that Tony hates: the happy wanderers, people who walk down the streets without a care in the world.
 He uses his therapy sessions with Dr. Melfi to blow off some of his long-gestating resentment.
 The results are highly entertaining.

-The passage of time since Tony and Melfi last talked on good terms has been quite a while (roughly since “Isabella”).
+The passage of time since Tony and Melfi last spoke on good terms has been quite a while (roughly since “Isabella”).
 I guess that’s why this episode’s therapy scenes seem to crackle with so much life.
-Also of note: I like how subtly aggressive Melfi has been in their scenes so far, making sure she gets some good jabs at the guy who forced her to go on the lam.
+Also of note: I like how subtly aggressive Melfi has been in their scenes so far, making sure she takes some good jabs at the guy who forced her to go on the lam.
 It appears she isn’t taking any shit this time around.

 Davey Scatino, expertly portrayed by Robert Patrick, is the ultimate loser.
 He owns a sporting goods store, and his son is friends with Meadow (the two are slated to sing a duet in an upcoming school concert), but he’s basically Gil from The Simpsons.

 Davey wants in the game because it’s in his nature as a down-luck gambler.
 Tony rejects him because it’s in his nature as a former high school friend.
 No matter — there are plenty of other ways for Davey to lose money, and he soon finds himself $10,000 in debt to Richie Aprile after playing a “smaller” poker game.
-The bad news for Davey is that Richie’s a sick fuck all the time, gambling notwithstanding.
+The bad news is that Richie’s a sick fuck all the time, gambling notwithstanding.

 The games can sometimes last for days, and it is early morning when Tony wakes up to find that Davey is 45 boxes of ziti in the hole.
 To make matters worse, Richie Aprile swings by the hotel, sees Davey at the table and threatens to kill him.
 The brief scuffle is enough to scare off Frank Sinatra Jr. and a couple of the other players, thus ending the game.

 For the moment, Davey is spared, as Tony takes his anger out on Richie.
-But to make up for the massive debt he accumulated, Davey is forced to liquify any and all assets.
+But to make up for the massive debt, Davey is forced to liquify any and all assets.
 That means giving up his sporting goods business to the mafia, and giving away his son’s new SUV to Meadow as partial payment.
 So, no, Davey isn’t spared — in the long run, he’s fucked.

 Meadow objects to her new “surprise present,” but Tony doesn’t believe he is in the wrong: “A grown man made a wager.
 He lost.
 He made another wager.
 He lost again.
 End of story.”